NCERT textbook controversies: New textbooks

 In July 2024, NCERT published new textbooks for Grade 6.
 The textbook for Social Science now states that India had its own prime meridian, called the "Madhya Rekha", which passed through Ujjain.
 The same textbook refers to the Harappan Civilisation as the "Sindhu-Sarasvati Civilisation".
 It also mentions that archaeologists use other names for the Civilisation, such as "Indus" and "Harappan", and that it would be using all these terms.
 The textbook also includes the absence of references to caste-based discrimination and modifications in the depiction of B.R.
 Ambedkar's experiences with discrimination.

 A controversy arose when it was reported that new textbooks for classes 3 and 6 lack the Preamble to the Constitution.
 Professor Ranjana Arora, Head of the Department of Curriculum Studies and Development at NCERT, stated that NCERT is now giving equal importance to different facets of the Constitution in various textbooks to provide a more holistic understanding of constitutional values.
 She also added that the idea that only the Preamble reflected these values was a flawed and narrow view, and this new approach was in line with the vision of the National Education Policy 2020.

-In April 2025, NCERT released new Class 7 Social Science textbook that removed all references to the Mughal dynasty and the Delhi Sultanate.
-The content on dynasties such as the Tughlaq, Khalji, Mamluk, and Lodi was dropped.
-In their place, new chapters focusing on ancient Indian rulers such as the Magadha, Maurya, Shunga, and Satavahanas were added.
+In April 2025, NCERT released new Class 7 Social Science textbook that removed all references to the period of Muslim rule in India.
+The content on dynasties such as the Tughlaq, Khalji, Mamluk, Lodi and Mughals was dropped.
+In their place, new content focusing on ancient "Indian" kingdoms and dynasties such as the Magadha, Maurya, Shunga, and Satavahanas was added.
 The revised curriculum also introduced a new chapter titled "How the Land Becomes Sacred", which covers sacred and pilgrimage sites across India.
 Additionally, references to the Maha Kumbh and various central government initiatives were included.

-On July 16, 2025, NCERT released new Class 8 Social Science textbook that sparked significant controversy.
+On 16 July 2025, NCERT released new Class 8 Social Science textbook that sparked significant controversy.
 The book describes Babur as a "brutal and ruthless conqueror, slaughtering entire populations of cities", and Akbar as a ruler whose reign combined both brutality and tolerance—including ordering the massacre of some 30,000 civilians at Chittorgarh.
 Aurangzeb is portrayed as a military ruler who destroyed temples and gurdwaras, reinstated jizya, and exhibited religious intolerance.
 To contextualise these portrayals, the textbook includes a "Note on Some Darker Periods in History", clarifying that no one today should not be held accountable for historical atrocities and urging students to engage with history dispassionately.
 These descriptions were criticised by academics and educators for promoting a communal and ideologically skewed view of medieval history.
 The textbook also refers to "many instances of religious intolerance" during the medieval period, especially under Mughal rule.
 NCERT stated that it aimed to highlight both the bright and dark sides of historical periods, but critics argue the emphasis is clearly placed on Mughal atrocities.